 MapInfo Professional offers a selection drawing style that uses translucency through enhanced rendering.
-This requires that the window is enabled for enhanced rendering, see Enabling Enhanced Rendering for New Windows on page 12.
+This requires that the window is enabled for enhanced rendering, see Enabling Enhanced Rendering for New Windows on page 14.
 This style method is useful when you need to select map objects, such as points or regions, where they overlap or appear to draw on top of one another when you zoom out.

 To control the translucency setting for the selection style, go to the Styles Preference dialog.
 The slider is located in the Highlight Control group for that dialog.
-For more information, see Setting your Style Preferences on page 171.